 Supposedly, manipulation of vril is only possible by those of a certain heredity, and is essentially inborn.
 In the hands of anyone else, no matter how well trained, the effects are negligible at best, and unreliable and dangerous at worst.

-As far as can be determined, these wings and their associated apparatus reduce the effect of gravity on the wearer, and permit him to fly, even in enclosed spaces.
+As far as can be determined, these wings and their associated apparatus reduce the effect of gravity on the wearer.
+They thus permit him to fly, even in enclosed spaces.

 In cases of extreme precision, the wearer can also use the wings to create breezes to help or hinder others, both in flight and on the ground.

-The vril staff is about the size of a walking staff (though a sliding mechanism exists to shrink or expand it), but hollow, and with several buttons or “keys” in the handle, with which the vril energy is manipulated.
+The vril staff is about the size of a walking staff (though a sliding mechanism exists to shrink or expand it), but hollow.
+There are several buttons or “keys” in the handle, with which the vril energy is manipulated.

 As described above, different people have different leanings as to which sphere of influence they are best with.
-These differing capabilities are reflected in the staves they receive by differing key combinations that allow them to more effectively leverage their native skills.
+These differing capabilities are reflected in the staves they receive by differing key combinations.
+This allow them to more effectively leverage their native skills.

 When in use, the upper portion of the staff usually rests across the “unfavored” palm for stability in aim.

-A graceful mantle mad from the feathers of a gigantic underground bird, the wings of the Vril-ya are primarily white, though red streaks are occasionally found (dependant, of course, on the source bird).
+A graceful mantle made from the feathers of a gigantic underground bird.
+The wings of the Vril-ya are primarily white, though red streaks are occasionally found (dependant, of course, on the source bird).
 Generally crossing above the waist when not in use, the wings hang down to just below the knee.

-Around the shoulder, they are fastened with strong, lightweight, steel springs, which can quickly expand the wings to full span (though intermediate positions can be achieved through muscular action), at around eight feet.
+Around the shoulder, they are fastened with strong, lightweight, steel springs.
+These can quickly expand the wings to full span (though intermediate positions can be achieved through muscular action), at around eight feet.
 When extended, fabric loops can be found on the underside, designed for placement of the arms, and strengthening them across.

-Replacement of the arms also reveals/frees a tubular lining so that it can be inflated by air (controlled by arm movements), which appears to control the flyer’s in-air buoyancy (presumably through action of vril).
+Replacement of the arms also reveals/frees a tubular lining so that it can be inflated by air (controlled by arm movements).
+This appears to control the flyer’s in-air buoyancy (presumably through action of vril).

 As far as can be learned, when the Earth flooded, it was not, as is commonly believed, only Noah and his family who survived.
-Indeed, many massed within mountaintop caverns and (rather stupidly, if you stop and think this one through) followed the tunnels to deep below the surface of the Earth.
+Indeed, many massed within mountaintop caverns.
+Then they (rather stupidly, if you stop and think this one through) followed the tunnels to deep below the surface of the Earth.

 Here, they began society anew, amidst many ancient animals which also evacuated the surface.
 In time, many of the humans grew in power, discovering an energy source they called “vril.”

-Over time, these empowered folks banded together and, in their own, secluded communities, abolished hierarchical government and law in favor of self-guidance and custom.
+Over time, these empowered folks banded together in secluded communities.
+They abolished hierarchical government and law in favor of self-guidance and custom.

-Some American fell through a hole and was exposed to them and learned about them, only escaping destruction (after an interminable stay as their honored guest) through the actions of a woman who, coincidentally a master of the vril, fell in love with him and could not bear to see him die.
+Some American fell through a hole and was exposed to them and learned about them.
+He only escaped destruction (after an interminable stay as their honored guest) through the actions of a woman who, coincidentally a master of the vril, fell in love with him and could not bear to see him die.

 That’s about it, really.

-Still others have “learned” that Vril is actually an ancient Atlantean language, produced almost entirely through glottal stops and clicking noises (one assumes no relationship, despite such structural similarities, with the language chronicled in The Gods Must Be Crazy).
+Still others have “learned” that Vril is actually an ancient Atlantean language.
+It is produced almost entirely through glottal stops and clicking noises.
+So maybe it resembles Khoe languages ?

 DC Universe History